mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

 # Crashsite specific
 int distanceToMission : Distance to mission when searching for a mission pos.
 Overrides missionFrame settings. int distanceToPlayer : Distance to player when searching for a mission pos.
-Overrides missionFrame settings. int activeTime : (seconds) The time the mission should be running until the chopper flies away. array<SDRC_HelicopterInfo> helicopterInfo : Helicopter definitions array<SDRC_Chopper> subMissions : List of sub missions
+Overrides missionFrame settings. float distanceToStart : (percentage) How far from the world center shall the helicopter spawn. int activeTime : (seconds) The time the mission should be running until the chopper flies away. array<SDRC_HelicopterInfo> helicopterInfo : Helicopter definitions array<SDRC_Chopper> subMissions : List of sub missions